google/timesketch/docs/developers/api-client.md

 # Attributes: A dict of extra attributes to add to the event.
 attributes = {"a": "alpha", "o": "omega", "g": "gamma"}

-#tags: A list of strings to include as tags.
+# Tags: A list of strings to include as tags.
 tags = ["not", "important"]

 sketch.add_event(message, date, timestamp_desc, attributes, tags)